Nimrod (1867 ship)

 Nimrod was a wooden-hulled, three-masted sailing ship with auxiliary steam engine that was built in Scotland in 1867 as a whaler.
 She was the ship with which Ernest Shackleton made his Nimrod Expedition to Antarctica in 1908–09.
 After the expedition she returned to commercial service, and in 1919 she was wrecked in the North Sea with the loss of ten members of her crew.

+The ship was named Nimrod after the biblical Nimrod.